abarbour/kitagawa/README.md

 ### Open Well

-The theoretical model for the sealed well is from (http://dx.doi.org/10.1029/JZ070i016p03915)(Cooper et al (1965)); the abstract of original article:
+The first theoretical model for a sealed well responding to seimic displacements is from [Cooper et al (1965)](http://dx.doi.org/10.1029/JZ070i016p03915 "The response of well-aquifer systems to seismic waves"); the abstract of original article is:

-	*The response of well-aquifer systems to seismic waves*

-	_Hilton H. Cooper Jr., John D. Bredehoeft, Istavros S. Papadopulos, and Robert R. Bennett_

 	The degree to which the water level in an open well fluctuates in response to a seismic wave is determined by the dimensions of the well, the transmissibility,